alexhou00/Deutsche-Survival-Quest/README.md

 **Obstacles**:
 * Traps:

-* Chasing enemies (dynamic object):
+* Very *intelligent* Chasing enemies (dynamic object): They detect the player when the player enters the detection radius, and starts chasing player until the player either gets out from the detections radius or

 * Portal: When collision between the player and portal occurs, the player is sent back to the location of the entrance.

 **Communication and Information**:

 * Panels:

   * Introduction Panel: brief explanation of game/levels structure
   * Pause Panel: Allows to go back to the main menu,
-  * Options Panel
-  * victory Panel
+  * Options Panel: Allows to adjust the game's music and sound effects
+  * Victory Panel: Displays if the level is successfully completed and the score of the player.

 * Speech Bubble:

-  * Chasing enemies intterract with the player through the speech bubbles.
+  * Chasing enemies interact with the player through the speech bubbles.
 It either shows when the player is within the detection radius of the chasing enemy, or displays level specific chasing enemy text

 **Screens**:

-**Tutorial**:
+* Game Screen: holds the game logic
+* Main Screen:
+* Select Level Screen : allows to play a specific level, with the selection of "Back" button, it allows return to the screen or panel it was accessed.
+* Game Over Screen: only gets displayed when the player losses all his lives.
+* Victory Screen: only gets displayed when the game is successfully completed, when Level 6 key is collected and exit is reached

 **Spotlight Effect**:

+* Deutsche Survival Quest uses spotlight effect during the tutorial to introduce the game features.

 **Custom util class: Position**:
 Contributes converting the units

+**Sound Manager Class**:
+Allows to better handle sound, as they do not have the same methods with the Music class.

+### Tutorial

+* Tutorial can be accessed through *How to Play* on the main menu screen.
+The tutorial is a smaller map based on the Level 1 map.
+Here, the main game features and instructions are introduced.

 ## Credits